farhans-logic/CinnamonCinemas/README.md

 - The app will continuously allocate seats to customers until there are no more seats available.
 - Customers orders are assigned a random number of seats between 1 and 5 to account for edge cases.
-- The app will indicate if a customer books and:
+- The app will provide feedback in the following situations when a customer makes a booking:
-  - an invalid amount if seats outwith the allowable range from 1 to 3
+    - If the customer selects an invalid number of seats outside the allowable range of 1 to 3.
-  - too much seating if available seating is low (less than 3 seats remaining)
+    - If the customer requests too many seats when the available seating is low (less than 3 seats remaining).
-  - if all seats are booked.
+    - If all seats have already been booked.
 - The app will display the customer's request, allocated seats (if available), and the remaining free seats.
+- The app is intentionally designed to permit one final customer to make a booking even when all seats are occupied, which will then trigger the closure of bookings and halt the app.

 ### Sample Output